stanislasR243/earlygame-impact/README.md

 Based on the hypothesis test performed, with a **p-value of 0.0**, we **reject** the null hypothesis.
 This indicates that there is a statistically significant difference in the average gold difference at 15 minutes between games that resulted in a win and those that resulted in a loss.
 Specifically, a positive gold difference at 15 minutes is associated with a higher probability of winning the game.

+## Framing a Prediction Problem (Team Differences Only)

+For this step, we define a prediction problem that focuses solely on the relative advantage between teams at the 15-minute mark.

+**Objective:** Predict the outcome of a League of Legends match using the differences in early-game statistics between the two teams.
+**Target Variable:** `result` (1 = win, 0 = loss).
+**Features Used:**
+- `golddiffat15`: Gold difference between teams.
+- `xpdiffat15`: Experience difference between teams.
+- `csdiffat15`: Creep score (CS) difference between teams.

+**Problem Type:** Binary classification.
+**Evaluation Metric:** We will use the F1-score (or AUC-ROC) to measure model performance, ensuring that both precision and recall are well-balanced.

+This choice is justified by our preliminary analyses, which indicate that an early-game advantage—as measured by these differences—is strongly correlated with a win.
+By focusing solely on these relative indicators, we aim to quantify the net impact of an early advantage or disadvantage on the final match outcome.